The Project Browser panel helps you find projects for editing and more

 On the Project Browser and in other place like the Splashboard you'll see Projects can have red or blue squares.

-Red means it's a Claro project, Blue means it's a Flow Project.
+Red means it's a Claro project, blue means it's a Flow Project.

 The letters shown in the square indicate Project's Type.
 Often this is set as part of selecting a specific Theme or Player Experience, and it can also be set or changed on the Project Properties panel.